Randall Cunningham II: Football

-Cunningham attended nearby Silverado High School in Las Vegas for his freshman season.
+Cunningham attended Silverado High School in Las Vegas for his freshman season.
 His father, who had previously coached his youth teams, was hired as the football team's offensive coordinator and for the track team's staff in December 2009.
 In August 2011, his father resigned his positions and transferred his son to Bishop Gorman just prior to his sophomore year.

 Due to NIAA rules which require a transfer student to wait a year before participating in athletic activities, Randall II was required to sit out his sophomore year in both football and track and field at Bishop Gorman.
 Then, he backed up four-time state champion starting quarterback Anu Solomon as a junior.
 That season, he compiled 298 yards and two touchdowns on 21-32 passing with four interceptions and added 42 rushes for 483 yards and seven touchdowns.
 By his junior year, his 40-yard dash speed was laser-timed at 4.6 seconds.
 As a senior, he inherited a team that Solomon had led to four consecutive state championships.
 Despite not starting until his senior season, he entered the year with football scholarship offers from Mississippi State, LSU, Baylor, Syracuse, Arizona State, Utah and UNLV.
 USA Today predicted that Baylor and LSU may be favorites because of their strong track programs.

 During his senior season, the team played a schedule of out-of-state schools for its first 6 games before beginning league competition.
 Bishop Gorman won 4 of those games.
 Its October 4 contest with Miami's Booker T. Washington High School was broadcast on ESPNU at a time when Washington was the number one ranked high school in the country.
 By that time, he had added offers from Kansas State and Yale.
 In the five previous seasons under head coach Tony Sanchez, Bishop Gorman had gone 60-5 and not lost by more than 14 points.
 Bishop Gorman entered the game with national rankings of 18 by Rivals.com, 32 by Student Sports.
 Gorman trailed 14-12 with 8:35 remaining when Cunningham fumbled.
 Washington scored a touchdown and then another following Cunningham's third interception, resulting in a 28-12 defeat.
 Subsequently, Cunningham led Gorman through an undefeated Southwest League regular season, marking the seventh consecutive such occurrence for the school.
 By mid-November, Cunningham stated "I like USC, UCLA, Kansas State, Texas, ASU, and Indiana - and Oregon as well".
 On December 7, he led Gorman to a 48-14 victory over Edward C. Reed High School in the state championship, rushing for 4 touchdowns and 213 yards on 22 carries and throwing for a touchdown and 111 yards on 9-of-11 passing.
 Cunningham was briefly recruited by Clay Helton, USC quarterback coach under Steve Sarkisian, but USC did not make him a football scholarship offer.
 After accepting a track scholarship to USC, Cunningham announced he would attempt to walk-on to the football team.